sebhoof/SolarAxionFlux/README.md

 ## References

 We re-distribute (in adjusted form) solar models and opacity tables, which should be acknowledged appropriately using the references stated below.
+We also include (with permission) a modified version of code by Alex Geringer-Sameth to compute spherically symmetric functions over a grid of square pixels.
+These routines are contained in `python/grid_integrator/grid_integrator.py`, and you may not re-distribute these routines without contacting us.
+We will adjust the repo structure and license conditions once these routines are published elswhere under a specific license.

 We also provide the BibTeX file [references.bib](references.bib), which includes a collection of all relevant references.
 You may also consider using the [BibCom tool](https://github.com/sebhoof/bibcom) to generate the list of references.